insyri/tpy/.github/CONTRIBUTING.md

    optionally a `.env`— both which are Git ignored.
 Use the `pg` task to run the file `_playground.ts` with internet, env, and read permissions.
 You can change the configuration inside the [deno.jsonc](../deno.jsonc) file.
 5. Finalize, and document your changes in JSDoc.
-You can perform formatting locally by executing the `precommit` task.
+Yuo can perform formatting locally by executing the `precommit` task.
 This will automatically be done via CI through remote pushes.
 6. Send in a pull request with a summarized explanation of your changes.